 As you can see, a lot goes into understanding how to get into Johns Hopkins School of Medicine.
 If you still have some unanswered questions, we’ve got you covered.

-Admissions for Johns Hopkins Medical School are quite competitive.
-With that said, Johns Hopkins School of Medicine prides itself on a non-competitive atmosphere for its students, focusing instead on collaboration and celebration of each student’s accomplishments.
+With an acceptance rate of just 2.08%, admission to Johns Hopkins Medical School is very competitive.
+However, the school prides itself on a non-competitive atmosphere for its students, focusing instead on collaboration and celebration of each student’s accomplishments.

 Each year, Johns Hopkins Medical School searches for exceptional candidates for their medical education programs.
 If you’re an ambitious, driven individual who not only excels in their academics but also offers holistic skills in teamwork and leadership, it could be the institution for you!